March 25, 2019

 You’ll hear Dickson Falls before you see it on this half-hour hike, but it’s certainly worth the wait.
 You can’t help but feel a sense of calm as you watch the water rush down moss-covered rocks into a small scenic pool.
 A boardwalk located nearby gets you close to the falls.
 So close, in fact, that you’ll be able to feel mist dampening your face!

-Whether you’re traveling to New Brunswick on the mv Fundy Rose, to PEI aboard the mv Confederation or mv Holiday Island, or to Nova Scotia with The CAT, there are dozens of waterfalls right here in the Maritimes waiting for you to discover.
+Whether you’re traveling to New Brunswick on MV Fundy Rose, to PEI aboard Northumberland Ferries, or to Nova Scotia with The CAT, there are dozens of waterfalls right here in the Maritimes waiting for you to discover.
 Start planning your waterfall wanderlust getaway with us today!